Ruxton/iTALM/itunes-affiliate-link-maker/readme.txt

 iTALM also keeps track of recently clicked links and offers them up for clicking prior to searching, while also offering a link masking to hide your affiliate junk from captain smarty pants.

+As of 0.5.3 it now supports search on entities, What does this mean for you?
+* searching for iPhone/iPad apps individually and for software developers
+* searching specifically by artist/album/track name
+* search for movies by artists/studio
+* columns change based on the entity being searched for

 == Installation ==

 This section describes how to install the plugin and get it working.